Troop of monkeys escape German wildlife park | DW | 08.04.2021

 "The animals apparently took advantage of the nice weather and spent the afternoon on the edge of a forest near the zoo," police said.

-Construction work near the zoo may have enabled the apes to find an escape route out of the enclosed compound, police said in a statement.
+Construction work near the zoo might have enabled the apes to find an escape route out of the enclosed compound, police said in a statement.

-The thick ginger-furred toddler-size macaques — native to North Africa — are typically harmless, timid and fearful of humans, according to the Barbary Macaque Awareness & Conservation NGO.
+Native to North Africa, the ginger-furred toddler-size macaques are typically harmless, timid and fearful of humans, according to the Barbary Macaque Awareness & Conservation NGO.

-Freiburg police in the south-western state of Baden-Württemberg had warned passers-by should not try to feed or catch the macaques, as this could intimidate them or prompt them to lash out.
+Police in the southwestern state of Baden-Württemberg had warned passersby not to try to feed or catch the macaques, as that could intimidate them or prompt them to lash out.

 mvb/msh (dpa, AFP)